Supportive measures may be available upon receipt of a report made to the Office of Gender Equity & Inclusion.

 - Escort services

-The Title IX Coordinator or Deputy Title IX Coordinator generally will offer interim measures upon receipt of a report of sex discrimination, if appropriate.
-Individuals who would like to request additional interim measures or who experience difficulty obtaining interim measures that they have been approved to receive should contact the Title IX Coordinator or a Deputy Title IX Coordinator.
+Individuals who would like to request additional supportive measures or who experience difficulty obtaining supportive measures that they have been approved to receive should contact the Title IX Coordinator or a Deputy Title IX Coordinator.

 Protective measures also may be available by filing a complaint with law enforcement.
 For example, police departments may provide civil protection orders and other measures when criminal complaints are filed.